Shromm-Gaind/OpenDTAM/README.md

 You will need to specify WITH CUDA and CUFFT

 Set the CUDA_ARCH_BIN to the 'compute capability' of you Nvidia GPU.
-'52' for GTX-9xx series GPUs.

 Set the CUDA_HOST_COMPILER to one that is compatible with your version of CUDA. 'gcc-6' or lower for CUDA 9.1 .